handejong/Ex-vivo-ephys-toolset/README.md

 	    >> output_sweepset.output_data(‘average’, ‘matrix_name’);

 This will output only the average trace in column 2 of matrix ‘matrix_name’, again X-data will be in column 1.
 The output_data method also works on the trace_combiner window.
-During creating the trace_combiner object was assigned to the workspace under the name ‘combiner_1’.
+During creation the trace_combiner object was assigned to the workspace under the name ‘combiner_1’.
 So the following command will access the method:

 	    >> combiner_1.output_data(‘matrix_name’);